stelcodes/nuzzle/README.md

   :foobar "baz"}}
 ```

-### Special Keys in Page Entry Maps
-- `:nuzzle/content`: A path to an associated Markdown or HTML file.
-- `:nuzzle/tags`: A set of keywords where each keyword is a tag name.
-- `:nuzzle/draft?`: A boolean indicating whether this page is a draft or not.
-- `:nuzzle/rss?`: A boolean indicating whether the page should be included in the optional RSS feed.

-### Special Keys in Custom Option Entry Maps
-- `:nuzzle/content`: A path to an associated Markdown or HTML file.

 ## How Nuzzle Transforms Your Config
 You can think of Nuzzle's core functionality as a data pipeline.
 Nuzzle starts with the config map in your `nuzzle.edn`, adds some spice, sends it through your page rendering function, and exports the results to disk.